Can a crystal be the ground state of a Bose system?: Appendix 4. Formation of nuclei

 Our analysis is rather crude, but the main conclusions are apparently qualitatively right.
 Thus, the experiment on gas compression should be carried out with different walls of vessels at several different temperatures $T\ll T_{3}$.
-The condensation of a gas into a liquid have to be more probable than the crystallization, provided that (i) the microstructures of the wall and crystal nuclei are significantly different (or atoms of the gas interact weakly with atoms of the wall and relation (\ref{lamp}) holds) and (ii) the gas is purified from impurities.
-The weak interaction of atoms of a gas with walls can apparently be obtained if the walls are covered by a microlayer of helium-II.
+The condensation of a gas into a liquid has to be more probable than the crystallization, provided that (i) the microstructures of the wall and crystal nuclei are significantly different (or atoms of the gas interact weakly with atoms of the wall and relation (\ref{lamp}) holds) and (ii) the gas is purified from impurities.
+Condition (i) can be fulfilled by covering the internal surfaces of the walls of a vessel with a solid amorphous substance \cite{espinosa2019,sosso2016} or with a microlayer of helium-II.
 Perhaps, this is the simplest way to obtain the underliquid.